Total and Partial Joint Replacement

+In addition to traditional surgery, our specialists are also able to perform minimally invasive techniques for less pain and faster healing.
+Using a thin, flexible tube called a catheter and microscopic devices, our surgeons can view and treat a damaged joint.
 Other less invasive approaches include anterior (front) hip surgery.
 This provides more direct access to the hip than other approaches, such as those from the back.
 It can help limit discomfort and speed healing.